BIBI78/opium/README.md

 The user shouldnt be mindlessly scrolling but listeing to all the beats and reacting.

 ### Future Goals:
-- Provide more ways for the user to intereact with the app: For example remixing a beat in the app or rapping on the beat and uploading it the comments.
+- Provide more ways for the user to intereact with the app: For example remixing a beat in the app or rapping on the beat and uploading it in the comments.
 - Create a messaging feature.
 - Create a way for user to sell beats and services.